naveganth/css-exercises/foundations/cascade/01-cascade-fix/README.md

 ### Self Check

 - Did you make sure to not edit the HTML file?
+I only edited the CSS files and didn't change any declaration.
 - If you added selectors to the CSS, do they target a valid HTML element?
+Yes, they do `.text.child` is a chaining selector that only selects elements that have both those classes.